Meat Safety

 Bacteria growth with temperature.

-It can be seen that at 32° F (0° C) bacteria needs as much as 38 hours to divide in two.
-That also means that if our piece of meat had a certain amount of bacteria on its surface, after 38 hours of lying in a refrigerator the amount of bacteria in the same piece of meat will double.
+It can be seen that at 32° F (0° C), bacteria need as much as 38 hours to divide in two.
+That means if our piece of meat had a certain amount of bacteria on its surface, after 38 hours of lying in a refrigerator, the amount of bacteria in the same piece of meat will double.
 If we move this meat from the refrigerator to a room having a temperature of 80° F (26.5° C) the bacteria will double up every hour (12 times faster).
 At 90° F (32° C) they will be dividing every 30 minutes.

-After cooking, meats are free of bacteria, but leaving them warm for an extended time will invite new bacteria to settle in and start growing.
-For this reason smoked and subsequently cooked meats are submitted to cold showers to pass through the “danger zone” as fast as possible.
+After cooking, meats are free of bacteria, but leaving them warm for an extended time will invite new bacteria to settle in and grow.
+For this reason, smoked and subsequently cooked meats are submitted to cold showers to pass through the “danger zone” - 40-140° F (4-60° C) as fast as possible.

 Good Manufacturing Practices to Apply in the Everyday Kitchen